e10v/tea-tasting/README.md

 ### Simulations and A/A tests

-Tea-tasting provide the method `simulate` which:
+The `simulate` method in Tea-tasting:

 - Randomly splits the provided dataset on treatment and control multiple times.
 - Optionally, updates the treatment data in each split.